ibm-cloud-docs/containers/cs_health_log.md

 | `--ca-cert` | Required: When the logging type is `syslog` and the protocol is `tls`, the Kubernetes secret name that contains the certificate authority certificate. |
 | `--verify-mode` | When the logging type is `syslog` and the protocol is `tls`, the verification mode.
 Supported values are `verify-peer` and the default `verify-none`. |
 | `--skip-validation` | Optional: Skip the validation of the org and space names when they are specified.
 Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs. |
-{: caption="Table 1.
-Understanding logging configuration options" caption-side="bottom"}
+{: caption="Understanding logging configuration options" caption-side="bottom"}

 ### Forwarding logs to your own server over the `udp` or `tcp` protocols